rust-lang/rust-forge/src/triagebot/transfer.md

 **WARNING:** Transferring is a partially destructive command.
 For example, labels and milestones that don't exist in the target repository will be removed from the issue.

 The transfer command is limited to team members of the rust-lang org, and transfers can only happen to repositories in the rust-lang org.
+Also, the destination repository must have triagebot enabled on it.

 ## Configuration

 The source repository must have an empty `transfer` table to enable transfers *from* that repository.
-Issues can be transferred to any repository in the rust-lang org.
+Issues can be transferred to any repository in the rust-lang org (that has triagebot enabled).

 ```toml
 [transfer]